cratos166/Multiplayer_Quiz_Trivia/README.md

 Multiplayer Quiz is available in the most spoken languages.
 If you want the game to be translated into your native language, you’re welcome to share your suggestion with us at niftynile@gmail.com

 ### ***PUBLISHED SAMPLE***
-Experience the power of Paper Wind on your own!
+Experience the power of Multiplayer Quiz on your own!
 [Download now](https://play.google.com/store/apps/details?id=com.nbird.multiplayerquiztrivia) at Google Play Store